-Accredited Schools Online ranks the top schools and programs in the country to help prospective students identify the best fit to achieve their goals and reach their potential.
-Our rankings only include accredited schools that meet high standards for educational quality.
+Accredited Schools Online ranks the top schools and programs in the country to help prospective students identify the best fit — both for their goals and reach their potential.
+Our rankings include only accredited schools that meet high standards for educational quality.

 We use a customized methodology to create our rankings.
 This methodology considers factors such as affordability, academic quality, and reputation.
-By analyzing graduation rates, student borrowing, earning potential, and financial aid, our methodology identifies the best value accredited schools.
-We continually update our ranking methodology with new data to provide the most up-to-date information for prospective students.
+By analyzing graduation rates, student borrowing, earning potential, and financial aid, our methodology identifies the best-value accredited schools.
+We also continually update our ranking methodology with new data.

 This article introduces our data sources, our ranking methodology, and the sub-factors we consider to produce our rankings.